 What about the licenses and the support?

 ODA is not sold with the database licenses: you need to bring yours or buy them at the same time.
-With Standard Edition 2, you’ll need 1 license per ODA on S and M models.
-2 licenses for HA model but you will not be able to use RAC, so this combination makes no sense.
+With Standard Edition 2, you’ll need 1 license per populated socket, so 1 for ODA S and 2 for ODA M. 4 licenses are needed for HA model but you will not be able to use RAC, so this combination makes no sense.
 If you’re using Enterprise Edition, you’ll need at least 1 license on a S and M models (2 activated cores) and at least 2 licenses on HA (2 activated cores per node).
 Enabling your EE license on a ODA will actually decrease the number of cores on the server to make sure you are compliant but it doesn’t prevent you to use an unlicensed option.

 Regarding the support, as other hardware vendors you’ll have to pay for your ODA to be supported, in case of hardware or software failure.
 Support for the database licenses is the same as the other platforms.
 Don’t forget that if you’re still using 11gR2 or 12cR1 database, paying standard support is not enough, extended support is recommended, but it comes at a supplemental cost.
 But without extended support MOS will not prevent you to download and apply the 22.214.171.124 patches, as it’s part of the global patch.